 Instead of spending your entire trip buried in sand & surf, why not carve out a day or two to visit some spectacular Balinese temples?

 Some temples are modern structures while others are ancient treasures.
-Either way, you shouldn’t (whatever you do!) pass up the opportunity to explore them on your Bali itinerary.
+Either way, you shouldn’t (whatever you do!) pass up the opportunity to explore them on your first-time Bali itinerary.

 Not sure how to begin?
 Let this guide to the best temples in Bali set you straight…